FindMySchool LogoFindMySchool

 Rye College was judged Good at its January 2023 inspection, with safeguarding confirmed as effective.
 For many families, the deciding factor will be whether the school’s improvement priorities, particularly around teaching consistency and outcomes, match what their child needs most.

 Applications are made through East Sussex’s coordinated admissions process for Year 7.
-For September 2026 entry, the published Year 7 PAN is 150, and the deadline for on-time applications is 31 October 2025.
+For September 2027 entry, applications open on 1 September 2026, the deadline for on-time applications is 31 October 2026, and offers are issued on 1 March 2027.
+Published admission arrangements list a Year 7 PAN of 150.
 If the school is oversubscribed, places are allocated using published criteria including looked-after status, exceptional need, siblings, Community Area priority, and then distance.

 The school publishes a free breakfast club from 08:00 to 09:00, registration and mentor time at 09:00, and an end of day at 15:30.
 Extracurricular clubs are scheduled after school.